mishin/JuanitoFatas/lib/tasks/blog_posts/_posts/2016-08-29-jolly-good-old-days.md

 Which is very cool!
 I think he can solve any problem if he is not busy changing diapers :)

+I hope one day I can be a great problem solver like him.

 ## Don't get stuck

 If stuck for too long, let's say 30 minutes, seek for help.
 [Because nothing is real until it is shipped](https://gist.github.com/adamwiggins/5687294#ship-it), and maybe [now isn't a good time, take a break and come back at it](https://gist.github.com/adamwiggins/5687294#timing-matters).